-From January 1, 2019, depositing copyright works and works of related rights may bring significant tax relief to holders of copyright or related rights, as well as to the holders of rights or the applicant for the registration of an invention.
-According to the Corporate Income Tax Law and the Rulebook on Conditions and Methods of Exempting the Qualified Income from the Corporate Income Tax Base, it is possible to exempt up to 80% from the tax base of the income which stems from commercializing the subject of the intellectual property.
+Since January 1, 2019, depositing copyright works and works of related rights can, from the taxation point of view, be highly useful for the holders of copyright or related rights, as well as to the holders of rights or the applicant for the registration of an invention.
+According to the Corporate Income Tax Law and the Rulebook on Conditions and Methods of Exempting the Qualified Income from the Corporate Income Tax Base, it is possible to exempt up to 80% from the tax base of the income arising from commercializing the subject of the intellectual property.

 This is especially significant for IT companies that have their own products because software is (as a rule of thumb) protected by the Law on Copyright and Related Rights .

 In order to qualify for tax relief for an invention, it is necessary that the patent is registered or that the application to register the patent has been submitted to the Intellectual Property Office.